Soils and Crops

 Definition of Soil

 Soil is a natural resource comprising of mineral particles, organic matter, various microorganisms, water and air that forms the upper layer of the Earth's crust.
 Soil serves as a critical medium for plant growth which is necessary for sustenance of terrestrial life.
+It also provides shelter for many types of living beings such as earthworms, centipedes, rats, microorganisms etc.

 Soils: Facts to remember